lmucs/cher-ami/go/api.md

 # The CherAmi API

+This is the API for the CherAmi social network.

 This is an all-JSON API.
-All requests and responses should have a content-type header set to `application/json`.
+All requests and responses, except those transferring audio, image, or video content, must have a content-type header set to `application/json`.

 All endpoints except signup (`POST /users`) and login (`POST /sessions`) require an `Authorization` header in which you pass in the token that you previously received from a successful login request.
 For example:

     Authorization: Token 8dsfg87ef23dkos9r9wjr32232re

 If the authorization header is missing, or the token is invalid or expired, an HTTP 401 response is returned.
 After receiving a 401, a client should try to login (`POST /sessions`) again to obtain a new token.

+The API supports discovery of further endpoints, linking objects will absolute URIs.